• Skip to primary navigation

 Toppings

-• Beat cream with 1 tsp of sugar ( and Pernod if using) until medium peaks form.
+• Beat cream with 1 teaspoon of sugar ( and Pernod if using) until medium peaks form.
 Crush pistachios and grate a bit of dark chocolate.

 • Spoon or pipe whipped cream on top of the pudding and sprinkle with pistachio crumbs and chocolate shavings.